 Save food, save money

 You could save up to £720 a year by reducing the amount of edible food you waste - take a look at WasteAware's campaign #WorthSaving and follow the four steps to save money and tackle avoidable food waste.

 - Morrisons café – Letchworth

 Kids eat FREE (one free meal from the kids menu) when an adult spends £4.99 or more on a meal – this is thought to be an ongoing offer.

 - ASDA café – nearest Stevenage

-Kids eat for £1 at all stores, all day, every day – offer until January 2023.
-FREE Ella's baby food pouches for under 18 months with any purchase - these are thought to be ongoing offers.
+Kids eat for £1 all day, every day, and FREE Ella's baby food pouches for under 18 months with any purchase - these are thought to be ongoing offers.

 Recipes for people on tight budgets and those using free school meal vouchers – “Pocket-friendly, easy-peasy recipes for mega-tasty, super-filling, hearty home cooked grub!”

 Jack aka Bootstrap Cook is a former foodbank user and food poverty campaigner who’s carved a career out of sharing budget recipes designed with the simplest, cheapest ingredients.
 Check out the Cooking on a bootstrap website or their social media channels.